 Video: Watch our video about the top 5 most popular hedge fund stocks.

-At the end of the first quarter, a total of 213 of the hedge funds tracked by Insider Monkey held long positions in this stock, a change of 8% from the fourth quarter of 2019.
-The graph below displays the number of hedge funds with bullish position in FB over the last 18 quarters.
-So, let’s see which hedge funds were among the top holders of the stock and which hedge funds were making big moves.
+At the end of June, a total of 210 of the hedge funds tracked by Insider Monkey held long positions in this stock, a change of -1% from one quarter earlier.
+The graph below displays the number of hedge funds with bullish position in FB over the last 20 quarters.
+So, let’s review which hedge funds were among the top holders of the stock and which hedge funds were making big moves.

-Let’s check out hedge fund activity in other stocks – not necessarily in the same industry as Facebook Inc (NASDAQ:FB) but similarly valued.
-These stocks are Berkshire Hathaway Inc. (NYSE:BRK-B), Visa Inc (NYSE:V), Johnson & Johnson (NYSE:JNJ), and Walmart Inc. (NYSE:WMT).
-This group of stocks’ market values are similar to FB’s market value.
+Let’s now take a look at hedge fund activity in other stocks – not necessarily in the same industry as Facebook Inc (NASDAQ:FB) but similarly valued.
+We will take a look at Alibaba Group Holding Limited (NYSE:BABA), Berkshire Hathaway Inc. (NYSE:BRK-B), Visa Inc (NYSE:V), Johnson & Johnson (NYSE:JNJ), Walmart Inc. (NYSE:WMT), Mastercard Incorporated (NYSE:MA), and The Procter & Gamble Company (NYSE:PG).
+All of these stocks’ market caps are closest to FB’s market cap.

 |Ticker||No of HFs with positions||Total Value of HF Positions (x1000)||Change in HF Position|